On System Operators with Variation Bounding Properties: Introduction

+Finally note that this paper is an extension of the authors' earlier work \cite{roth2024variation}.
+The present work differs from \cite{roth2024variation} in several major aspects: (i) previously only the special case of strict variation bounding was considered, which could be built upon existing matrix theory results \cite{pena_matrices_1995,karlin1968total}.
+As mentioned earlier, the current manuscript extends the system operator and matrix theory results substantially to the non-strict case.
+In particular, much weaker assumptions on rank and dimensions are made compared to \cite{weiss2019generalization,karlin1968total}.
+These novel results are valuable independent of the considered application and also directly include the case of (non-order-preserving) $k$-variation diminishment; (ii) the current paper includes an additional example to illustrate further benefits and insights compared to existing work \cite{grussler2021internally}; (iii) our earlier results on strict variation bounding have been published without proofs.
+These proofs can only be found in the present manuscript.

 The remainder of the paper is organized as follows.
-We begin with some extensive preliminaries in Section \ref{sec:prelim} that will enable us to present our main results in Section \ref{sec:main}.
-In Section \ref{sec:examples}, these result are illustrated by examples and conclusions are drawn in Section \ref{sec:conclusion}.
+We begin with some extensive preliminaries in Section \ref{sec:prelim} that will enable us to present our main results in Section \ref{sec:main}. {In Section~\ref{sec:ex_pos_opt_ctr}, we relate our results to problem of bounding the number of over- and undershoots in a step response, establishing families of externally positive systems as well as bounding the number of bangs in bounded optimal control problems.} In Section~\ref{sec:examples}, our results are illustrated by examples and conclusions are drawn in Section \ref{sec:conclusion}.
 Proofs are stated in the Appendix.